vyarovyi/android_coverflow_gallery/README.md

 =========================

 Android OpenGL ES 1.0 Coverflow Gallery
-(Version 0.1.0)
+(Version 1.0.0)

 Coverflow view uses OpenGL ES 1.0 for rendering images, and works very much like the standard Android Gallery view, but with the addition of the rotation of the images.
-Images loading are done via AQuery librayry.
+Images loading are done via AQuery library.

 Authors
 =======